Keep Up With McLean!

 Receive the latest news in your inbox each month.

-The Alcohol and Drug Abuse Partial Hospital Program provides treatment for individuals with substance use disorders, including the misuse of alcohol, prescription drugs, heroin, cocaine, marijuana, or opioids such as Oxycontin or Percocet.
+The Alcohol, Drug, and Addiction Partial Hospital Program provides treatment for individuals with substance use disorders, including the misuse of alcohol, prescription drugs, heroin, cocaine, marijuana, or opioids such as Oxycontin or Percocet.

 A partial hospital (day) program is an intensive, therapeutic environment for patients who do not require 24-hour care yet need more structure than is available in outpatient treatment.
 Our program is designed for patients whose misuse of substances does not interfere with their ability to travel to the program each day and who are able to successfully manage their symptoms while at home or in a residential care setting.

 Our expert staff specialize in treating individuals whose substance use disorder is complicated by other psychiatric illnesses such as depression, anxiety, bipolar disorder, and post-traumatic stress disorder.